welcomehyunseo/cpp-study/README.md

 ## Where is a "std::string" allocated on stack or heap?
 * The string object itself is stored on the stack but it points to memory that is on the heap.

+## What is dynamic memory allocation in c++
+* Dynamic memory allocation in c/c++ refers to performing memory allocation manually by a programmer.
+* Functions in the C standard library, namely malloc, realloc, calloc and free.

 ## References
 * [Track MEMORY ALLOCATIONS the Easy Way in C++](https://www.youtube.com/watch?v=sLlGEUO_EGE&t=381s)
 * [delete keyword in C++](https://www.geeksforgeeks.org/delete-in-c/)